Master of Property Mid-Year Entry

 PROP 7000: Development and Construction

 CORPFIN 7049: Real Estate Valuation and Investment (M)

 LAW 7123: Perspectives on Property Law and Society

 Year Level 2 Core courses ARCH 7042: Designing Research (M)

 PROP 7004: Property Dissertation

-Note: Current students should refer to this link for study plans and enrolment details.
+Note: Current students should refer to the following link for study plans and enrolment details:

 AssessmentAssessment takes a number of forms including written reports and essays, studio based development exercises, oral presentations and simulations of real life property scenarios as well as formal examinations.
 A capstone Development Studio project puts Property students alongside Planning and Architecture students in a major development and design simulation.
 A final Dissertation allows students to demonstrate their mastery of property issues through a significant supervised study.